fjp/fjp.github.io/collections/_fpv-quad/fpv-glossar.md

 ## CleanFlight

+## FlightController

+[MicroController]() board that contains input and output (I/O) pins and a processing unit (microchrip), which runs a Flight Controller
+[frimware](/projects/fpv-quad/fpv-glossar/#firmware). that computes output signals for external or internal [ESCs]() by processing the input signals.
+Input signals are the [receiver](/projects/fpv-quad/fpv-glossar/#receiver) and

 ## FPV

 Abbreviation for first person view, where the live image from a flying quad is view through an [analog](/projects/fpv-quad/fpv-glossar/#analog) video receiving system.
 This can be either a [fpv goggle](/projects/fpv-quad/fpv-glossar/#goggle) or monitor.

 ## FrSky

-Company that produces radio controlled [transmitters](/projects/fpv-quad/fpv-glossar/#transmitter) and [receivers](/projects/fpv-quad/fpv-glossar/#receivers), which are most common in the FPV scene.
+Company that produces radio controlled [transmitters](/projects/fpv-quad/fpv-glossar/#transmitter) and [receivers](/projects/fpv-quad/fpv-glossar/#receiver), which are most common in the FPV scene.
 At their hompage [https://www.frsky-rc.com/](https://www.frsky-rc.com/) you can see all the products and download manuals and firmware updates.

 ## Goggle